Important information: The value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Only when inflation rises to historically high levels can it also cause a problem for investors in shares.

 As well as bonds and shares, a well-diversified portfolio will hold other assets, some of which also have a good track record of hedging against moderate levels of inflation.
 These include infrastructure (where income streams can sometimes have an explicit inflation link), real estate (where rents can rise in a strong economy) and commodities, including gold.

 How we plan for it

 One last point about inflation.
 For years, we have not had to worry too much about rising prices when planning for the future.
 However, if inflation does return, our calculations about how much money we will need to save for a comfortable future may need to adapt.

 To take that 4% inflation example once again.
 If you think it is prudent to take 4% out of your savings pot each year to live on, you might need an 8% investment return to allow you to do that while still maintaining the real value of your portfolio over time.
 That may not be realistic, particularly when looking into the future from today’s relatively high valuations.

 Looking through the other end of the telescope, if you thought a retirement pot of £500,000 would be sufficient for your needs, in a higher inflation environment you might need £750,000.
 Which might mean saving more or working longer, or a combination of the two.

 Important information: Investors should note that the views expressed may no longer be current and may have already been acted upon.
 Tax treatment on ISAs and SIPPs depends on individual circumstances and all tax rules may change in the future.
-Withdrawals from a pension product will not be possible until you reach age 55.
+The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to a Fidelity adviser or an authorised financial adviser of your choice.